daguitosama/focus-visible-sample/README.md

 ## OK  let's make this happen !

 You can find this [repo](https://github.com/d4g0/focus-visible-sample) at GitHub, feel free to clone it.
+Also you can check the live version [here](https://ecstatic-euler-92587b.netlify.app/) .

 I'm going to use [Nuxt.js](https://nuxtjs.org/) and [Tailwind](https://tailwindcss.com/) because those are my favorite tools, but you can apply what you will learn here to every project.
 The real hero behind the scenes here is the `focus-visible` [Polyfill](https://github.com/WICG/focus-visible).